johnalison/obsidian-notes/Journal/20 March 2025 Thursday.md

 More CAM variances

-Mail to Ryan Simeon and Sridhara Dasu re: background modelling with synthetic datasets.
+Mail to Ryan Simeon and Sridhara Dasu re: background modeling with synthetic datasets.

 # Working Roc Plots